MicrosoftDocs/appcenter-docs/styleguide/voice-tone.md

 We want our documentation to have a conversational tone.
 You should feel as though you are having a conversation with the author as you read any of our tutorials or explanations.
 Your experience as a reader should be informal, conversational, and informative.
-You should feel as though you are listening to the author explain the concepts to you.
+You should feel as though you're listening to the author explain the concepts to you.

 #### Inappropriate Style